EyasuTeshome/shifttracker/becoming-a-remote-professional/carefully-curate-your-list-of-pinned-projects-to-best-showcase-your-strengths.md

 Good software developers are expected to know several technologies: languages, frameworks, etc. In other words, if you **only pin** Ruby projects to your GitHub dashboard, a recruiter might think that you only know Ruby.
 That's not good!

-Instead, make sure that your six pinned projects feature **at least 3 different technologies**. **A note:** languages, libraries, and frameworks count as different technologies.
+If you don't have programming experience before Microverse, you may only have one or two projects by now.
+Start by pinning at least one and, as you work on others, remember to pin them.
+When you start job searching, it is very important that you have 6 pinned projects and that they feature **at least 3 different technologies**. **A note:** languages, libraries, and frameworks count as different technologies.
 For example, JavaScript, Ruby, and React would count as 3 different technologies, and Ruby and Ruby on Rails would count as 2 different technologies.

-# Showcasing your best, most complex projects
+### Showcasing your best, most complex projects

-Since your pinned projects are probably the first projects a visitor to your GitHub profile will see, it's important that you pin the **best** projects.
-That means choose projects that are complex, attractive, and clean.
+Since your pinned projects are probably the first ones that a visitor to your GitHub profile will see, it's important that you pin the **best** projects.
+That means choosing projects that are complex, attractive, and clean.
+Also, make sure that you have made important contribution to these projects.

 - **Don't pin website clones** (unless you are a new student and have only created clones so far).
 Pinning website clones implies that you are brand new to development and have only learned HTML or CSS so far.
 If you've only created clones so far, you may pin them, but **set a 1-2 month reminder to come back and pin more complex projects later.**
 - If you have previous developer experience, **it's okay to pin projects you built previously**!
-If you previously worked on a cool Python project, feel free to pin it; you don't only have to pin Microverse projects.
+If you worked on a cool Python project, feel free to pin it; you don't only have to pin Microverse projects.
 - **Only pin open-source projects if you made significant contributions**.
 Be careful not to mislead people into thinking you're a major contributor to a significant open source project unless you actually are.
 If you implemented a significant feature (especially if you've gotten multiple separate commits into the project) go ahead and list it.
 However, if your contribution was relatively minor (e.g. fixing a minor bug in React or adding some documentation), then you shouldn't pin that project.

 # **Write a strong project description for all 6 pinned projects**